Info for Faculty and Staff

 What protocol should I follow?

-- If you ever feel unsafe, contact campus police or call 911 immediately
+- If you ever feel unsafe or feel a student is unsafe, call 911 immediately to be connected with Campus Police.

 Faculty and Staff Resources